 Unfortunately, there’s no way of manually configuring the software to work with any other devices, such as Linux, so if you’re looking to use a VPN with anything like this you’ll need to look into a provider with a wider range of solutions, such as Windscribe.

 You can’t install F-Secure at router level, either, so if you want to protect games consoles and streaming devices like the Amazon Fire Stick opt for a VPN with a native app for Android TV and router compatibility, such as CyberGhost.

 Streaming & Torrenting

-None of the US server locations worked at all for Netflix and, according to what we’ve read online from F-Secure Freedome subscribers, they haven’t been working for a while.
-If you’re mainly going to be streaming while connected to the VPN then check out our top VPN picks for Netflix.
+If you’re mainly going to be watching Netflix and the likes while connected to the VPN then check out our top VPN picks for streaming here.

-We would hesitate to recommend F-Secure Freedome to P2P users due to the fact that torrenting is prohibited on the vast majority of their servers, including those in the US, UK and most of Europe.
-This is due to copyright laws and the fact that it can’t tell whether or not you’re accessing illegal content – if you attempt to torrent in any of these locations, you’ll be temporarily blocked from connecting to that server for a few hours – so be careful.
+F-Secure Freedome prohibits P2P/torrenting on the vast majority of its VPN servers, including those in the US, UK and most of Europe.
+If you attempt to torrent in any of these locations, you’ll be temporarily blocked from connecting to that server for a few hours – so be careful.

 Encryption & Security

 F-Secure Freedome will be secure enough for most everyday users, but it’s let down by the lack of advanced privacy features.